-Both the Series 5 and Series 7 head pivots and locks at 5 different positions to help you find the most comfortable setting in shaving different areas.
+The Series 5 and Series 7 head pivots and lock at 5 different positions.
+This helps the user find the most comfortable setting in shaving different areas.

 First the Series 5…

-If you have not seen my review of the Mach 3 please click on this link to see why I think this is the best cartridge shaver right now.
+If you have not seen my review of the Mach 3, please click on this link to understand why I think this is the best cartridge shaver right now.